codekie/browserstack-status-update-sample/README.md

 and a reason (if the suite had at least one failing test).
 In this setup, it seems that the status is applied, but the reason is ignored (or overwritten).

+**UPDATE 2020-03-06**

+Browserstack's support found out that Nightwatch's Browserstack-"transport module" sends a session-update after each test-suite, with a blank reason.
+In this case that resulted in an overwritten reason.

+A pull request has been created in Nightwatch's repo: https://github.com/nightwatchjs/nightwatch/pull/2357

 Requirements
 ------------